 If you’re at all unsure if your chimney is fit for use, it is essential to get it checked out and swept by a professional.
 It is also important to get a HETAS approved professional fitter to install the fireplace.
 We can recommend specialists for both these jobs.

 Many of our fireplaces are on our website, but we always have a great deal more than what makes it online.
-At any one time we generally have around 60 fireplaces on display at our Essex Road showroom, as well as an overwhelming number at our yard, many of which are unrestored, but can be restored for you within two weeks.
+At any one time, we generally have around 60 fireplaces on display at our Hertfordshire warehouse, as well as an overwhelming number at our yard, many of which are unrestored but can be restored for you within two weeks.